 Another compensation structure is to rent a suite in a spa.
 As well as that, you can work in a suite rental spa as a “booth-renter.”
 These medical aesthetic nurses work as independent contractors and pay a flat rental fee to use the suite.

 An additional compensation structure is through team member compensation.
 As well as that, medical aesthetic nurses can be compensated with a base and/or commission salary package.

 National Laser Institute

-During National Laser Institute’s CME Hybrid Online Cosmetic Injections Course, you will be educated on Botox and PDO threads.
+During National Laser Institute’s CE/CME Online Cosmetic Injections Course, you will be educated on Botox and PDO threads.
 As well as that, you will learn off-label Botox, PRP, Kybella, and sclerotherapy.

 Of course you want to know, why should you choose National Laser Institute?
 National Laser Institute sets the “Gold Standard” for medical aesthetics training.
 As well as that, National Laser Institute is approved by the Post Secondary Educational Board.
 In addition, National Laser Institute provides accredited courses for physicians, nurses, and other health professionals that are used as continuing education credits.
 National Laser Institute will give you the training and the confidence that you need to succeed in the world of medical aesthetics.
 Click here to contact us today.

 “Finding your purpose isn’t only about making great money, it’s about so much more.
 It’s about tapping into your passions and chasing your dreams.” – Louis Silberman CEO